 Create a rough draft of your guest list

 Yikes, a tough topic and probably the hardest next to figuring out your budget.
 Unfortunately at the end of the day the amount of people on your guest list comes back to money.
 Once you find out the price per plate for your venue, you will come up with your amount of guests.
 Is this person really worth spending $135 on (or more) for their plate?
 So you wanted 200 guests?
-Well that will probably cost you a good $30,000 or more just for your venue.
+Well, that will probably cost you a good $30,000 or more just for your venue.
 Don’t 100% quote me on those prices but it’s pretty close.
 Just being honest.
 Make your guest list who you and your partner could not have your special day without.
-So your cousin or play uncle aren’t on the list and you are feeling bad.
+Who’s faces do you really want to see in your olgatopchii.com photography shots?
+You’ll look back on these photos in years to come and you need to choose wisely want to share your day with.
+You also want to capture this day with the people you love the most, and that’s ok.
+It’s your day!
+So your cousin or play uncle isn’t on the list and you are feeling bad.
 When is the last time y’all spoke?
 Have you seen this person in person lately?
 Do they even know your soon-to-be spouse?
 Your wedding day is about the both of you.
 I’m just saying choose your guest list wisely.

 As much as you can help it, stay on top of things.
+Things like wedding table rentals need to be sorted out sooner rather than later if you want to avoid as much stress as possible.
 I said this above but I have the WeddingWire app on my phone and it helps me keep track of things.
 There is a monthly checklist that tells you what you should have accomplished by each time of the month.
 Some things on the checklist may not pertain to your wedding so you can just delete them.
 I can’t tell you how satisfying it is to check things off my list.
 It’s all one step closer to marrying my favorite person!